JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7924 days**.

-And here is a just a random fact -  **The most dangerous job in the United States is that of a fisherman, followed by logging and then an airline pilot**.
+And here is a just a random fact -  **In a year, the average person walks four miles to make his or her bed**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)